ronaldseoh/anemll-server/README.md

 Sometimes, but rarely, when you start the server you will get a GIL issue when you try to generate a response.
 Just restart the server and it will most likely work the next time you run it, and keep working from then on.

+There is a slight performance penalty on the TPS when running a model through this server as opposed to running the chat_full.py file in the terminal directly.
+I am looking into this.

 ## One last thing

 Anemll is still in its early stages, with a limited amount of models on Hugging Face and development of the core library still ongoing.
 This presents a unique opportunity to become an early contributor to this emerging technology.
 Whether you're interested in experimenting with the library, converting models, contributing code, or simply raising awareness - your involvement can help shape the future of on-device AI acceleration.
 The ANE represents a significant advancement in efficient ML inference, and community participation is vital to realizing its full potential.